Inside Programs

 +

-The HART program sites provide three in-facility groups, for two hours each (six hours per day), four days per week.
-The fifth day of the week is reserved for administrative work (case management, evaluation, data tracking, and course preparation).
+The HART program provides three in-facility groups for two hours each (six hours per day), four days per week, all taught by formerly incarcerated team members.
+The fifth day is reserved for administrative tasks (case management, evaluation, data tracking, and course preparation).

-The full program runs in four ten-week cycles per year.
-The curriculum includes:
+The full program runs in four ten-week cycles per year and includes:

 - AVATAR Parole Preparation and Relapse Prevention